Maths

 Scheme of Work

-We follow White Rose Maths (WRM).
-This is a mastery approach to the teaching of Mathematics whereby topics are taught in depth over a longer period.
+We have adapted White Rose Maths to meet the needs of the children at Belvedere Infant School.
+We have a mastery approach to the teaching of Mathematics whereby topics are taught in depth over a longer period.
 This allows for the mastering of concepts before moving on to the next sequence.
 This we believe paves the way for children to be secure in what they have learnt.
-Click here to access the WRM progression document.

 Calculation Policy